Certificate in Universal Design: Technology Integration

 Create learning environments in which all students thrive, regardless of their learning preferences and abilities by earning a Certificate in Universal Design: Technology Integration.

-The UD-TI Certificate program is designed for professionals in the fields of education, technology and support services.
+The UD-TI Certificate program is designed for professionals and graduate students in the fields of education, technology and support services.
 Students in the program:

 - Discover the dynamic role of assistive technology in creating accessible instruction within the context of Universal Design